 - 150 American Folk Songs to Read, Sing, & Play published by Boosey & Hawkes.
 This is a fabulous song resource which follows the Kodály sequence.

 - Sail Away 155 American Folk Songs to Read, Sing, & Play also published by Boosey & Hawkes.
 This is the sequel to “150” and also follows the Kodály sequence.

 There are MANY more books available to expand your Kodály knowledge base and repertoire but these are a few of the staples.

 The Kodály method provides a great template for sequential learning while teaching beginning rhythm using stick dictation.
 Check out this post for more thoughts on beginning rhythm reading with young children, stick notation vs. standard notation.

 Develop a Plan

 Developing music literacy in the elementary grades does not happen by accident.
-It requires sequential lessons which build on prior learning.
-If you use PowerPoint projectable lessons and you do not have time to create all of your own, check out some of the sequential lessons below.
+It requires sequential lessons that build on prior learning.
+If you use PowerPoint projectable lessons and you do not have time to create all of your own, check out some of the NO-PREP resources below.
 These music reading songs and activities are available in bundles or separate lessons.

 Do you follow a strict Kodaly sequence?
-Have you made modifications to the method?
+Have you made modifications but use the same basic techniques?
 Do you use Orff and/or Dalcroze activities?
 Leave a comment below.